 Before installing your own fencing, take a look at the following DIY tips:

 You can find your property boundaires by checking the property deeds or consulting an expert.
 If you get this wrong your neighbour could force you to remove the fence.
 You can build a fence up to 2m without seeking planning permission but always check with the local planning office if you are unsure.

-Before you get that sledgehammer out - remember to check for any underground cables or pipes with a detector!
+To check for any underground cables or pipes with a detector!
 Always use pressure-treated wood for your garden fence, as it comes already treated with wood preservative to prevent rot which saves you time when building a fence.

 Installing your own garden fence will, of course, cut down your costs, as you will not have to pay out any labour fees So based on the average size garden of 50 foot long, you could save an average of £500, with labour rates of an estimated £10 per linear foot.